– What Is a Face Toner? –

-Why Everyone Including Men Should be Using a Face Toner
+Why Everyone Including Men Should Be Using A Face Toner

 So our skin has a protective layer on it called the acid mantle.
 A whole lot of skin problems can arise if the pH level of the skin is out of balance.

-This is where a good face toner comes in.
 After the wash or scrub, the acidity level on your skin is low and needs to be brought back up again.
 Toners are acidic so they help restore the protective layer which helps prevent breakouts.